 • The project

-With the guiding question "How do you lead to success?", the CULTurn project has set itself the goal of supporting national squad coaches in the German Gymnastics Federation in the development of their leadership behavior.
-The project goes through various phases until June 2024:
+With the key question “How do you lead to success?”, the CULTurn project has set itself the goal of supporting national squad coaches in the German Gymnastics Federation in developing their leadership behavior.
+The project ran through various phases until December 2024:

-The project starts with an initial diagnosis that covers both self-image and external image.
-An online questionnaire is used for this purpose, which is completed by the coaches (self-image) and their direct training environment (external image).
-Athletes and coaches' superiors are thus given the opportunity to assess their leadership behavior and provide feedback, which will be a valuable component and reference point for the following intervention phase.
+The project started with an initial diagnosis, which included both self-image and external image.
+An online questionnaire was used for this purpose, which was completed by the coaches (self-image) and their direct training environment (external image).
+Athletes, colleagues and superiors of the coaches were given the opportunity to assess their leadership behavior and provide feedback, which was a valuable component and reference point for the subsequent intervention phase.

 • The process of the project

-The first step is to assess the coaches' current leadership behaviour.
-This involves completing an online questionnaire, which takes a maximum of 30 minutes to complete.
-The coaches also select the people who will give them feedback: at least one manager, at least five colleagues, at least five athletes.
-In this way, the participating coaches receive their personal competence report.
+The first step was to record the trainers current leadership behavior.
+To do this, they had to fill out an online questionnaire themselves, which took a maximum of 30 minutes.
+The coaches also determined the people who were to give them feedback: at least one supervisor, at least five colleagues and at least five athletes.
+On this basis, the participating coaches received their personal competence report.

 • © Ralf Lanwehr